Racism in association football: Russia

 Cameroonian player André Bikey suffered racist abuse while playing for Lokomotiv Moscow.

-Brazilian footballer Antonio Geder of Saturn Moscow was received with monkey chants at Petrovsky Stadium in a match against Zenit Saint Petersburg.
+Brazilian footballer Antônio Géder of Saturn Moscow was received with monkey chants at Petrovsky Stadium in a match against Zenit Saint Petersburg.

 In March 2008, black players of French side Marseille, including André Ayew, Ronald Zubar and Charles Kaboré, were targeted by fans of Zenit Saint Petersburg; Zenit fans were later warned by police in Manchester not to repeat their behaviour ahead of the 2008 UEFA Cup Final.
 Later on, Zenit coach Dick Advocaat revealed the club's supporters were racist.
 When they attempted to sign Mathieu Valbuena, a Frenchman, many fans asked "Is he a negro?"
 Additionally, Serge Branco, who played for Krylia Sovetov Samara, accused Zenit's staff of racism: "Each time I play in St Petersburg I have to listen to racist insults from the stands.
 Zenit bosses do not do anything about it which makes me think they are racists too."

 On 20 August 2010, Peter Odemwingie, a Russian-born Nigerian international, joined English Premier League team West Bromwich Albion.
 Shortly after signing, photographs showed Lokomotiv Moscow fans celebrating the sale of Odemwingie through the use of racist banners targeted at the player.
 One banner included the image of a banana and read "Thanks West Brom".

 On 12 February 2011, Roberto Carlos signed a contract with Russian Premier League club Anzhi Makhachkala.
 In March, during a game away at Zenit Saint Petersburg, a banana was held near the player by one of the fans as the footballer was taking part in a flag-raising ceremony.
 In June, in a match away at Krylia Sovetov Samara, Roberto Carlos received a pass from the goalkeeper and was about to pass it when a banana was thrown onto the pitch, landing nearby.
 The 38-year-old Brazilian picked it up and threw it by the sidelines, walking off the field before the final whistle and raising two fingers at the stands, indicating this was the second such incident since March.